aaryamanpatel/Image-Size-Reduction/README.md

-# The Image Size Reduction Script!
+# The Image Size Reduction Tool

 Coded on a lazy Friday afternoon, this is very simple Python script that you can run on your terminal to reduce the size of any and all image files.